Crystal Meth: How to Ask for Help

 - If you still need to talk with someone to figure out what that “help” is, ask your helper to help you find and show up for either a Crystal Meth Anonymous meeting or a counselor.
 You can start by looking at www.crystalmeth.org .

 - If you just want to get your use to a level where it isn’t running your life, tell your helper that you want to learn to use less.
 Let them know that you want to cut back on your use and ask them to help you find a “harm reduction” program or specialist.
 In the DC area, a monthly harm reduction group takes place at the DC Center.
 Find out more at 202 682-2245.

 - If you want to stop using completely, tell your helper that you want treatment to stop using and what type of insurance you have, if any.
+It’s a little unfair that in Europe they get to apply for ehic and instantly get some basic coverage fro this kind of treatment.
+Maybe one day America will follow suite and progress.
 Don’t let a lack of money or insurance stand in your way, though.
 Let your helper know that there are lists of treatment centers available online or by calling 1-800-662-4357.

 Have this guide handy when you ask for help, too .
 If emotions keep you from saying too much, you can always point to words on the page to ask for help and to describe the help you need.
 The website at the bottom of this page can help your helper and you, too!